Lions would have won with one more week - tour manager

-AUCKLAND British and Irish Lions tour manager John Spencer believes the team would have won the test series against New Zealand had they had one more week of preparation time.
+AUCKLAND (Reuters) - British and Irish Lions tour manager John Spencer believes the team would have won the test series against New Zealand had they had one more week of preparation time.

 The Lions held the All Blacks to a 15-15 draw in Saturday's third test to share the series and will be only the second squad after the triumphant 1971 team not to return home from New Zealand as losers.